-On or before September 14, you will receive an email from the testing agency with instructions on how to register to take the test.
-The test may be taken between September 17th and December 5th.
-Students must submit the time and date of their exam on Canvas in Module 4.
-We will not award the five points for scheduling unless you submit your date and time in Canvas.
+Scheduling occurs on or before June 7th.
+You will receive an email from the testing agency with instructions on how to register to take the test.
+The test may be taken between June 10th and August 7th.
+Students must submit the time and date of their exam on Canvas during Module 4 (Due June 11th).